Are closing costs that simple, lets have a look at what are typical closing costs on a mortgage.

 Lenders charge administrative fees once they receive your application, to process it.
 Therefore ask you lender to negotiate this fee if they charge a fee at all – as some lenders don’t.

 An attorney will be appointed to peruse and ensure the documents are correct at closing, the attorney will charge for his service and you will bear the account thereof.
 May not be a requirement in all states however make sure you ask for necessity of this fee, or to have this fee reduced.
+Our affordable real estate lawyer can help you reduce your fees & taxes.

 Home Owners Association Transfer Fees: